IBM/hroecalc/README.md

 ![2024-12-04_23-28-39](./hroecalc-screenshot.png)

-# Slated for Open-Source
-We are excited to announce our plans to make this calculator open source in close collaboration with the University of Notre Dame's AI Ethics Lab.
+We have made this calculator open source in close collaboration with the University of Notre Dame's AI Ethics Lab.
 I had the privilege of presenting the calculator at the 2024 Responsible AI in Finance event held at the University of Notre Dame, where it was met with great enthusiasm.

 # Early Reviews
 "Great job, Jose!
 Keep up the good work!"<br/>